 However, the water level in the man-made lake is currently at its lowest point in nearly 60 years.
 Even when you include the shorter dry season, Lake Gutan is still at its lowest in 10 years.
 Lake levels are now close to the minimum.

 The Panama Canal is experiencing a prolonged period without rain and scorching hot weather.
 This is causing worry now and could affect the future of the canal.
-This challenge is not going away.
-“We are climate dependent,” notes Administrator of the Panama Canal Authority Ricaurte Vasquez Morales, “so this issue of climate change to us is real.”

 The Panama Canal stretches about 40 miles from shoreline to shoreline.
 Ships use locks and lakes to travel between the Pacific Ocean and the Caribbean Sea/Atlantic Ocean, in both ways.
 An important route for global trade, it links key Asian markets to the east coast of North America.